TomSB1423/Obsidian-Darkside20k/General Information/Interim report.md

 #question
-Talk about studying dark matter chain of action
+Talk about studying dark matter chain of action first person bullet points?

 ### Term 2 Workplan (1 page)
 - #question
 - Mention DUNE
 - Using ROOT framework and geant4 to create a catalogue of interactions
+	- production yields and uhhh something else -> look at dune
+	- look at which ones are relavsnt -> long lived radioactive isotope
+	- Which ones are dangerous -> looking at production yields in different parts of the detector
+	- What is le
 - Use location physics to determine if the interaction products will cause any significance in reading detection
+- Becomes more computational